ethanolivertroy/github-security-audit/github_evaluation_guide.md

 ## Supply Chain Security

-This section addresses NIST SP 800-161 Rev. 1 requirements and the Executive Order 14028 on Improving the Nation's Cybersecurity.
+This section addresses NIST SP 800-161 Rev. 1 Update 1 (NIST 800-161r1-upd1) requirements and the Executive Order 14028 on Improving the Nation's Cybersecurity.
+Special attention is given to the enhanced supply chain security controls from the latest NIST 800-161 update.

 ### Dependency Management (SR-3, SA-9, SR-11)